r3trofitted/r3trofitted.github.io/_posts/2023-06-19-what-i-ve-been-reading-lately-june-2023.md

 corpus; it's doesn't lend itself well to binging.
 I'm glad to have this book as a reference, but next time, I'll go see an exihibition instead.

-## Footnotes
+---

-*   <a name="fn1">1</a>: The exception being Bruce Dickinson, whose bio is the story of a talented, hard-working, self-important artist spending his time being a Renaissance man, flying planes, and politely disagreeing with Steve Harris.
+[^1]: The exception being Bruce Dickinson, whose bio is the story of a talented, hard-working,
+    self-important artist spending his time being a Renaissance man, flying planes, and politely disagreeing with Steve Harris.

-*   <a name="fn2">2</a>: I still own a first (French) edition, probably the most precious thing I'll bequeath my son.
+[^2]: I still own a first (French) edition, probably the most precious thing I'll bequeath my son.